 If you are running a programming blog or website which explains how to code then you need to display code on your web pages.
 Your visitors pay attention to your written code and learn from it.
 Because of this, you should display your code nicely on your website which helps your users to read it easily.
 It also gives a better user experience to your site visitors.

 In order to use PRISM code highlighter, you need to include their JS and CSS on your website.
 PRISM allows you to customize your choices on theme and language selection.
-Head over to the PRISM home page and click on Download ‘button’.
+Head over to the PRISM home page and click on the Download ‘button’.

 On the next page choose the theme whichever will suit your website.
 Under the Languages section select the languages your website teaches about.
 Here, we recommend selecting only those languages which are required.
 Else your PRISM’s JS and CSS files will occupy unnecessary space.